dockware/docs/use-dockware/untitled.md

 This can be easily changed by following [these steps](../faq/chrome-problems.md) from our FAQ.
 {% endhint %}

-There are also other ways to start a Shopware 6 shop.
+There are other ways to start a Shopware 6 shop.

 **Run Shopware 6 with specific version**